-- Find a Tutor- Learning from an Israeli tutor is an invaluable resource.
+- Find a Tutor: Learning from an Israeli tutor is an invaluable resource.
 If you have the basics down, start focusing on advancing your conversational Hebrew.
 It’s one thing to understand Hebrew when reading or hearing it.
-It’s quite another to be able to speak back in Hebrew, even more so using more advanced vocabulary.
-Challenge yourself to start speaking with an Israeli dialect, and to have as little of an accent as possible.
+It’s quite another to speak back in Hebrew, even more so using more advanced vocabulary.
+Challenge yourself to start using an Israeli dialect and to have as little of an accent as possible.
 If you do not have access to a tutor locally, try reaching out on some of the Facebook groups.
 Many people run a business tutoring people online through Skype, FaceTime, and Whatsapp.

-- Translate Israeli News Articles- Once you know the basics of Hebrew, you can begin to build your vocabulary by translating news articles from Hebrew to English.
+- Translate Israeli News Articles: Once you know Hebrew basics, you can begin to build your vocabulary by translating news articles from Hebrew to English.
 This process is long and often tedious, but it is effective.

 - Watch Israeli Movies/TV Shows: You’ll hear Hebrew spoken more naturally in conversation, and it’ll be a challenge to keep up with the speed at which the actors are speaking!
 Another thing to try: listening to Israeli music.

 - Take Advantage of Ulpan: Ulpan is an intensive Hebrew learning program offered to olim for free up to five months.
 You will be tested for your baseline, and then sorted into a class based on your proficiency.
 There are many different kinds of ulpanim spread throughout the country, and each one offers something a little different to stand out from the rest.
 It is important to do your research into which ulpan will be right for you.
 Some things to consider are location, hours per day/week, and the target student population.